 For accounting purposes, a debit is usually used when you want to record a payment you made or are going to make very soon, and it’s on the left side of the ledger.

 A credit, on the other hand, appears on the right side.
 It’s used to record a new debt you owe (a.k.a., a liability) or when money actually leaves your bank account.
-This might sound a little confusing, so let’s start with a quick example to explain this concept:
+This might sound a little confusing, so let’s start with an easy example to explain this concept:

-Say you owe a supplier $1,000—this is a liability since it’s owed but not yet paid.
+Say you owe a supplier $1,000—a liability since it’s owed but not yet paid.

 When you pay that money using your cash account, you have to record two things: how much money left your bank account and how much you paid the supplier (accounts payable).